msft-teams/tools/M365 Learning Pathways/README.md

 # Summary

-This repository holds templates and tools from the Microsoft Teams group and our internal partners to accelerate customer usage of our product and other tools such a Microsoft 365 Learning Pathways end user training solution.
-We will periodically publish new information here.
+This hold the app template and instructions for the installation of the M365 Learning Pathways Microsoft Teams app to integrate learning content into Microsoft Teams.
+This app will require the installation of M365 Learning Pathways free training solution and to edit the default files with your particular site URL's prior to installation.

 # Questions and Issues